DVK-DEVOPS/DVK-Project/documentation/our_choices.md

 As has been repeatedly stated above the scale of the legacy project inevitably plays a role in going with an SQLite database.
 The team wanted *simplicity*, *portability* and *low overhead* which an SQLite database provides.
 SQLite provides fast performance and is a lightweight solution.
 Perfect for our project.

 # How we work with environment variables

+Azure Vault + env variables in systemd config on the server.

+# What version control strategy we chose and how we enforced it?

+# Why did we choose the one we did?
+Why didn't we choose others?

+# What advantages and disadvantages did we run into during the course?

+After you have setup a these code quality tools and gone through the issues, your group should create a brief document that answers the following questions:

+# Do you agree with the findings?

+# Which ones did you fix?

+# Which ones did you ignore?

+# Why?